Help | (r]

 Climate Change Project

 Combining the ProxThink Growth Model with the Internet has resulted in four initiatives so far.
 The four initiatives include: 1) A new growth model for websites and blogs.
-See our Proxri Deal and Proxri Membership, as well as the Proxri Deals on artdown and davidloughry.com.
-2) The artdown proposal for downloadable digital content such as music, movies, video, art, books, software, etc. 3) The proxEarth climate change project, mentioned above.
+See our Proxri Deal and Proxri Membership, as well as the Proxri Deal on loughry.com.
+2) The proxri format for downloadable visual works.
+3) The Proxearth climate change project, mentioned above.
 4) Considerations of how ProxThink relates to markets and financial turmoil, discussed in the Financial Turmoil post on the blog.
 There are probably many opportunities to use the ProxThink growth model and Internet combination to complement and enhance markets, and perhaps replace markets in some proximities as well as serve some proximities which markets can't serve.

 Interpretation